lsioctl/postslab/README.md

 - ~~where to store the JWT~~ HTTP only cookie
 - related to: if in header authorization: bearer JWT. this one does not depend on CORS (cookies are)
+- factor API calls in a service file
+- struggle with fetch and chained promises, this is not possible within react.
+Errors and Error boundaries to check throw Error('response code not 201');

 ### BackEnd